-In this article we will show you, How to connect Tableau to Microsoft Excel Files and how to use the excel sheets as Tableau Data Source with example.
+In this article, we will show you, How to connect Tableau to Microsoft Excel Files and how to use the excel sheets as Tableau Data Source with an example.

 Steps involved in Connecting to Excel Files in Tableau